 Check Current Prices for Renaissance Aruba Resort:

-Are Kids Allowed on the Island?
+Are Kids Allowed on the Flamingo Beach?

 While kids are allowed to come to the island, unfortunately, they aren't allowed at Flamingo Beach at all times.
 What makes the beach a perfect spot for couples and those who enjoy quiet spaces.